nbrookins/danger-finger/README.md

 This is a pre-release, in progress.
 Use at own risk.
 Latest stable version is available at: http://www.thingiverse.com/thing:1340624

-You'll need to install Python3, and then once you have Python and Pip, do "pip3 install SolidTools" then simply run "python3 danger_finger.py" to compile the project.
+You'll need to install Python3, and then once you have Python and Pip, do "pip3 install SolidPython" then simply run "python3 utility.py" to compile the project.
 It will output a .scad file, depending on flags and configuration.
 By default, it will output all objects to a *preview.scad file.

 To view the output install OpenScad from openscad.org, and open the scad file.
 It can auto-preview, so that each time you compile the Pytyhon, you'll get an automatic preview.

-Lastly, RENDER the scad which will allow you to export an STL file for your printer.
+Lastly, RENDER the scad and then export an STL file for your printer.
 In the future a web-interface and auto-render script will be provided for automating this part of the process.

 -----------------------------------------------------------------------------------